PLMUN-CITCS/2025-advdbms-lab005-princedalynarenas/README.md

    - `delete_student.sql`: Contains the SQL statement for deleting a student record.

    **Notable Observations (to be discussed after completing the exercise):**
-   - Primary Keys are Sacred: They're not just for show!
-Primary keys uniquely identify each record, making UPDATE and DELETE operations precise.
-Always use them in your WHERE clauses whenever possible.
-Think of them as your data's fingerprint.
-   - WHERE Clause: Handle with Care: The WHERE clause is powerful, but with great power comes great responsibility.
-A misplaced condition can wreak havoc on your data.
-Double-check those conditions!
-   - Data Integrity Rules: Constraints like NOT NULL aren't just suggestions.
-They enforce rules at the database level.
-Understand how constraints affect your INSERT, UPDATE, and DELETE operations.
+   - Primary Keys: This exercise highlights the importance of primary keys for uniquely identifying records.
+Always use primary keys in `WHERE` clauses for `UPDATE` and `DELETE` statements whenever possible.
+   - WHERE Clause: The `WHERE` clause is crucial for specifying which records to update or delete.
+Be very careful when constructing WHERE clauses to avoid unintended modifications or deletions.
+   - Data Integrity: Think about how constraints (like `NOT NULL`) affect data manipulation.
+For example, you wouldn't be able to insert a record without values for FirstName and LastName if those columns have a NOT NULL constraint.
+   - SQL Syntax: Double-check the syntax for your specific SQL database system.
-   - Transactions: The Safety Net: For complex operations, transactions are your best friend.
-They ensure that either all your changes happen or none of them do.
-Think of it as an "undo" button for your database.
+   - Transactions: For more complex operations, you might want to use transactions to ensure data consistency.
+Transactions allow you to group multiple SQL statements together and either commit them all at once or roll them back if an error occurs.

-**SQL Script Best Practices**
-   - SELECT for Verification: After any data manipulation, run a SELECT query to check your work.
-Did the data change as expected?
-Always verify!
-   - Comments: Your Code's Storyteller: Explain your INSERT, UPDATE, and DELETE statements with clear comments.
-Why are you making these changes?
-This is essential for understanding and maintaining your code.
-   - WHERE Clause Specificity: Be as specific as possible in your WHERE clauses.
-Avoid ambiguity to prevent accidental updates or deletions.
+   - Select Statements: After performing these operations, use `SELECT * FROM Students;` to view the contents of the table and verify the changes.
+This is a good way to check your work.

    **Step-by-Step Instructions:**

    1. Setting up the Environment